Craap/image-generation/README.md

   The edge map is created by applying a sobel filter to the ground truth image

+  This multiplicative edge loss turned out much better than calculating L1 between edge map of SR and HR, and is the most significant quality improvement I found while training this

   <h3>Result</h3>
   See code for hyper parameters